The key functions of the MapSite are briefly described here.

 Next, open the PDF map printout using Adobe Reader.
 Click the eye icon in the left-hand menu of the program to select the information you want to be shown on the map.

-In the BETA service, you can choose from the elevation model, laser scanning data and the topographic database.
 Click the dataset you want to make more detailed selections.
 As a rule, geospatial data software is required to process and open datasets.

-Not all datasets and file formats are yet available in the BETA service.
 The datasets available for download in the service are subject to the Attribution CC 4.0 licence of the National Land Survey of Finland’s open datasets.